 A typical Lower School Group has approximately sixteen pupils comprising of Second Year and Third Year pupils.
 A similar arrangement exists in the Upper School where each group has a balance of Fourth and Fifth Year pupils.
 In the Sixth Form each tutorial group has approximately twelve students, with a mixture of Lower and Upper Sixth students.
 All pupils in the Second to Fifth Years inclusive, as well as being a member of a tutorial group, belong to a form for their academic studies.

 Student Guidance and Careers

 The Careers programme in the school is intrinsically linked to the pastoral system and is delivered by tutors, year heads, careers specialists and those in charge of organising the academic curriculum.
 This is highlighted in another section of this web site.

 Other members of staff with relevant responsibilities

-The School Chaplain, who is an ordained minister from the Church of England, is available to talk to individuals or groups about matters of concern and issues of faith.
+The School Chaplain is available to talk to individuals or groups about matters of concern and issues of faith.
 The School Nurses are responsible for first aid and general medical cover for pupils.
 The School Counsellor, who has had specialist training, offers a confidential service to pupils who wish to consult someone other than their tutor or another member of staff.
 Pupils may do this directly or after referral by their tutor.